lyons89/Shiny_ptx_tbl_converter/manual.md

 ## Manual

-This script was created for use at the UNC Metabolomics and Proteomics Core to converts output from proteomics software into an Excel (.xlsx) format for our collaborators.
+This script was created for use at the UNC Metabolomics and Proteomics Core to convert output from proteomics software into an Excel (.xlsx) format for our clients/collaborators.

-Currently, there are 3 options for table conversion, Maxquant results that are further processed with Perseus **(MQ-Perseus)**, **Byos**, and **Spectronaut**.
+Currently, there are 3 options for table conversion, Maxquant results that are further processed with Perseus **(MQ-Perseus)**, intact data from **Byos**, and LFQ DIA data from **Spectronaut**.

+### Spectronaut
+Spectronaut exports the quantitative and statistical values in separate files.
+This converter is used to combine them into a single Excel (xlsx) spreadsheet.
+The Spectronaut converter reads in the tsv output Report and Candidate spreadsheets, merges the two, and then creates additional tabs for each comparison.
+The script can process both Protein and PTM related data.
+The SpN .rs schema files used to export the data are included in the repo.
+The comparison groups can be choosen once the candidate file is uploaded.
+There is also an option to upload an additoinal file from SpN that contains the sample information (ConditionSetup.tsv), this will automatically label the quant columns.
+For PTM data, modifications can be selected which will be filtered for in the data.
+Providing the ability to filter out Oxidation or CarbC peptides, for example.
+The comparison tabs are filtered by for significant hits (< 0.05) using either the p-value or q-value.
+The Candidate spreadsheet is in the "long" data format and should be exported with all filters removed.

 ### MQ-Perseus
+This has been optimized for Perseus 1.6.14 and MaxQuant 1.6.15, results may very in other versions.
 The MQ-Perseus option is specifically designed for AP-MS projects.
-It combines the input of unimputed and imputed data, from Persues exported as text files.
+It combines the input of unimputed and imputed data from Persues exported as text files.
 The final Excel spreadsheet consists of a "Proteins" tab that contains all identified (unimputed) proteins.
-The second tab contains proteins that were first, filtered (usually for 50% quant values or a fraction of quant values per condition) then imputed protein results.
+The second tab contains proteins that were first, filtered (usually for 50% quant values or a fraction of quant values per experimental condition) then imputed protein results.
 Subsequent tabs are created, one for each comparison performed in Perseus (t-test), which is then filtered for a p-value < 0.05.
 There is an option to filter the comparison tabs by both p-value and a log2FC cutoff of +/- 1.
 The comparison tabs are sorted by log2FC, while the "Proteins" and "Imputed" tabs are sorted by summed intensity column (calculated from the non-log2 abundance values).

+Important Note: When labeling the conditions in Perseus, do not use an underscore "_" within the condition name.
+Example, do not do "sample_IP", instead "sampleIP".
+The reason is perseus separates comparisons with an "_" and it will mess the script up if you use one within a single condition.

 Required columns:  "Majority protein IDs", "Protein names", "Fasta headers", "Gene names", "Gene name", "Potential contaminant", "Peptides", "Razor + unique peptides", "Unique peptides"